angelic/schedule_fu/README.rdoc

 # ScheduleFu

 ScheduleFu allows scheduling events with dates and times.
 It includes both the model and view portions of a calendar.
+It currently works with Rails 3.2.
 See [RSchedule](http://github.com/angelic/rschedule) for an example application using it.

 To generate the ScheduleFu migrations, run: